devops329/devops/instruction/grafanaK6/grafanaK6.md

 1. Click on the `Default project` name in order to create a new test.
 This might display some tutorial documentation that you can read or dismiss.
 You should then see a `Create new test` button.

 1. Press the `Create new test` button.
 This will display the new test and give you different options for how you can create it.
-There are three options.
+There are several options.
     1. Download and use the **K6 CLI** to build a test in your development environment
     1. write a JavaScript testing script in the Grafana Cloud K6 **Script Editor**
-    1. or use the Grafana Cloud K6 **Test Builder**.
+    1. use the Grafana Cloud K6 **Test Builder**
+    1. or record user flow.

     Using the Test Builder is the fastest way to get up and running, so we will use that.